shubham5170/VaccineScriptHTML/README.md

 To check for multiple pincodes, open same page in multiple tabs and run each tab for different pincode.
 Do not try for more than 5 pincodes in a single machine.
 Do not close the tab to keep the script running.
+The reason for mentioning 5 pincodes max is to reduce pressure on cowin website, for same reasons do not reduce polling time beyond 30 minutes else too much traffic will go to cowin API.
+Please you this capabilty responsibly.